jharner/RXLisp/README.md

 A version of xlisp with added option to be built as a shared library is included here under xlisp folder.

+To build libxlisp.so:
+1. change directory to xlisp
+2. run command ./configure
+3. run command make libxlisp.so

 Once libxlisp.so is built, copy it to appropriate directory and/or set environment variable LD_LIBRARY_PATH so that it can be found by dynamic loader.